Anti-suit injunction

 An anti-suit injunction is an order issued by a court or arbitral tribunal that prevents an opposing party from commencing or continuing a legal proceeding in another jurisdiction or forum.
 It is among the means available to address the problem of parallel proceedings or forum shopping, whether they are current or anticipated.

+Case law

+In The Angelic Grace (1995) the English High Court granted an anti-suit injunction preventing a claimant pursuing litigation in Italy when arbitration proceedings had been agreed and already commenced within England and Wales.

-In recent years many jurisdictions have placed a high standard to obtain an injunction such as where the proceedings are "oppressive or vexatious".
-Furthermore, in proceedings up until the milestone decision in Gazprom case, anti-suit injunction was considered inapplicable in litigation or arbitration among EU member states.
-The question was whether it applied to arbitration, being excluded from the Brussels Convention.
-This was resolved in Gazprom case and the specifics of the exclusion were covered in recital 12 of Brussels recast, therefore current position is that anti-suit injunction can be issued by EU arbitration tribunals and upheld by Courts of Justice of EU member states.
+In recent years many jurisdictions have placed a high standard to obtain when seeking an anti-suit injunction, such as where the proceedings are "oppressive or vexatious".
+Furthermore, in proceedings prior to the 2015 milestone decision in the case of "Gazprom" OAO v Lietuvos Respublika, often called the Gazprom case, anti-suit injunctions were considered inapplicable in litigation or arbitration among EU member states.
+The issue being addressed concerned was whether it applied to arbitration, being excluded from the Brussels Convention.
+This was resolved in the Gazprom case and the specifics of the exclusion were covered in recital 12 of Brussels recast, therefore the current position is that anti-suit injunctions can be issued by EU arbitration tribunals and upheld by Courts of Justice of EU member states.